dcunited001/SpectraNu/README.md

 ### Spectra Features

 - Read Metal graphics pipeline objects into a DescriptorManager with the S3DXML format.
+- Some classes set up to manage rendering (Renderer, RenderStage) but these will change soon.

 ### Spectra Roadmap

 - Finish the SpectraXML format for defining Model I/O objects.
 - Rename S3DXML and possibly split it into a separate framework.
 - Set up some basic resource management classes.
+- Rewrite Renderer, RenderStage, etc.
 - Configure auto-injection for Swinject containers, so users can dynamically define higher order factories as they read in XML data (requires Swinject 2.0.0)
+- Integrate with MPS Metal Performance Shaders for convolutions, etc.

 ### Misc Notes